 I do care more about the finish than about the brand.
 Eggshell finish is more expensive than flat, but more durable.
 After a year, walls painted with flat paint will be filthy.
 Dirt from handprints doesn’t stick nearly as well to eggshell paint.
 A five-year-old paint job with eggshell paint looks better than a one-year-old one with flat paint, so I prefer to pay extra for eggshell and paint less.
 If you can’t get eggshell, go with semigloss.

 For this reason, I don’t really think there’s a single best brand of paint for rental property.
 Buy the premium primer and high-quality supplies, and then you can use whatever contractor grade paint your nearest store sells cheaply going forward, as long as you get the same color each time.
 I do have a strong recommendation for color.
+And I have some tips for keeping paint from drying out, which saves me a fortune.
+I always have leftover, and sometimes I can get the job done with my leftovers from last time.

 Where to cheap out